blockprotocol/blockprotocol/rfcs/text/0355-graph-non-primitive-data-types.md

 - `minItems`: a number that defines the minimum number of items in the list value
 - `maxItems`: a number that defines the maximum number of items in the list value

-## Composition

-### Constraining another Data Type

-This kind of composition defines constraints on an existing Data Type, restricting the value space to a subset of the original.
+### Using the constraints

+When using constraints, we still rely on existing Data Types to add constraints to.
+Constraining is equivalent to restricting some Data Type's original value-space.

 **Example 1**